 While many entrepreneurs tend to trust their own instincts and hesitate to hire an executive coach, when a business owner is conscious of his or her Achilles heel so-to-speak, they gladly seek the advice of an expert business partner coach to avoid problems down the road.

 Mixing Personality and Relationship Styles

-Just like a well thought out business plan includes strategies plus tactics to pivot when challenges are presented, awareness of relationship styles and conscious acknowledgement of unique expectations that accompany each style will guard against you and your business objectives being derailed.
+Just like a well-thought-out business plan includes strategies plus tactics to pivot when challenges are presented, awareness of relationship styles and conscious acknowledgment of unique expectations that accompany each style will guard against you and your business objectives being derailed.
 Everyone enters into relationships with assumptions.
 Teasing these out and consciously choosing how you want to behave going forward is important.
 Bottom line, it will save you time, money—and regret.

 And what works at one stage of your business partnership may not work at another.
 If a partner’s personal life goes haywire, or demands more attention, as in the case of pregnancy, divorce, illness, or death in a family, is your partnership armed with the tools and skills to pivot, to move through the changes as a team?
-Whether change is anticipated or unexpectedly thrust upon you, having not only an agreed upon approach to carrying out your business objectives, a firm business model and working business plan, it’s also important to have an agreed upon approach to relating—so you know you can count on one another to work through the challenges together.
+Whether the change is anticipated or unexpectedly thrust upon you, having not only an agreed-upon approach to carrying out your business objectives, a firm business model, and working business plan, it’s also important to have an agreed-upon approach to relating—so you know you can count on one another to work through the challenges together.

 Business/Career/Executive Coach, Business Transformation Consultant, Relationship Expert, Author